Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Introduction

 \section{Introduction}

-In cooperative \ac{MARL} \citep{papoudakisBenchmarkingMultiagentDeep2021}, the goal is to have a team of autonomous agents learn to complete a task, by having the team gather and learn from experiences in that task.
-Although \ac{MARL} techniques have been used successfully to solve a range of team-based tasks, there are still challenges in complex tasks.
-These challenges include multi-agent credit assignment, non-stationarity due to simultaneously adapting agents, difficulty searching over a large joint action space, and equilibrium selection problems \citep{papoudakisDealingNonStationarityMultiAgent2019}.
-These problems typically worsen when the number of agents increases, or when complex coordinated behaviours are required.
+In cooperative \acf{MARL} \citep{albrechtMultiagentReinforcementLearning2024}, the goal is to have a team of autonomous agents learn to complete a task, by having the team gather and learn from experiences in that task.
+Although \ac{MARL} techniques have been used successfully to solve a range of cooperative team-based tasks, there are still challenges in complex scenarios.
+These challenges include multi-agent credit assignment \cite{changAllLearningLocal2003}, non-stationarity due to simultaneously adapting agents \cite{papoudakisDealingNonstationarityMultiagent2019}, difficulty searching over a large joint action space, and equilibrium selection problems \citep{clausDynamicsReinforcementLearning1998,weiLenientLearningIndependentlearner2016}.
+These problems typically worsen when the number of agents increases, or when complex coordination is required.

 We propose addressing these problems and solving complex multi-agent tasks by using a curriculum of sub-tasks.
-In this proposed approach, the team is divided up into sub-teams, where each sub-team is trained on a sub-task.
-Each sub-task is simpler, typically with a smaller number of agents, but it allows the agents to acquire skills relevant to the target task.
-We then recombine the sub-teams to form a full team, and fine-tune their existing policies on the complex target task in order to learn any skills not obtainable from the sub-tasks alone.
-Intuitively, we expect that the existing policies of the agents can bootstrap policy search in the complex target task, as the initial stages of random search are bypassed.
+We focus on complex cooperative tasks that may be decomposed into sub-tasks, where each sub-task could be solved by a subset of the agents.
+We start by training sub-teams of agents on their respective sub-tasks before fine-tuning the full set of agents on the target task.
+In doing so, we induce a curriculum for the agents, allowing them to bypass the initial stages of random search by leveraging skills acquired during the first phase of training.
+Furthermore, by training initially in simpler tasks with fewer agents, we reduce the problems caused by non-stationary and multi-agent credit assignment.
+While we assume this sub-task decomposition is given, many tasks have a natural decomposition into sub-tasks that could use our proposed methodology. \blfootnote{Code and experimental data available at \url{https://github.com/uoe-agents/MEDoE}}